slddn/git_lesson/README.md

  'git rebase' :--- cammand to change the history of a commit
-	Commits from 'git merge' can be automatically combined if no conflicts 'git rebase <BRANCH>' :--- changes from <BRANCH> into current branch; the branch being rebased 'git status' :--- is your friend during rebase
- 	'git add <FILE>' :--- to mark conflict resolution
-	'git rebase --continue' :--- move to next commit in rebase process 'git rebase --abort' :--- undo the whole git rebase step
+	Commits from 'git merge' can be automatically combined if no conflicts 'git rebase <BRANCH>' :--- changes from <BRANCH> into current branch; the branch being rebased 'git status' :--- is your friend during rebase; ie, how to proceed 'git add <FILE>' :--- to mark conflict resolution 'git rebase --continue' :--- move to the next commit in rebase process 'git rebase --abort' :--- undo the whole git rebase step 'git rebase -i <COMMIT> HEAD~ or <HASH> of commit to go into iteractive rebase multiple commit changes can be made here; ie, 'squash'/'s' 'git rebase -i <HASH>^' :--- use ^ to include the comity in intractive rebase